-As the students share these four messages, write them on the chalk or wipe-off board.
+As the students share these four messages, write them on the board.
 Explain that people can do some or all of these to help someone who's being bullied - but that even doing just one makes someone an upstander.

 Say, "What we just saw was a cartoon - but we want to take what they were talking about and apply it to real life."
 (8 minutes)